Hoonie-O/CAB302_PeerPracticeManager/UserStories.md

 - Given I find a group, when I click “Request to join”, then my join request is sent.
 - Given no results match, when the search completes, then I see a “No results found” message.

-### Setup s Mock DAO and Respective User Management Class
+### Setup a Mock DAO and Respective User Management Class
 As a **developer**,
 I want **a mock DAO and a UserManagement class**, so that **we can build and test user features without needing a real database yet**.